aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/_index.md

 ## **Popular Converters**

 The current chapter describes popular converters, as well as C# examples for most common conversions scenarios.
 Using the examples, you can understand that the conversion process is quite universal and includes only a few necessary steps.
-The articles in this chapter provide information on the list of supported conversion scenarios and how to perform them using the [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class that groups all low-level conversion operation in a single class to make it comfy and easy to use.
-Don't delay!
+The articles in this chapter provide information on the list of supported popular conversions and how to perform them using the [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class that groups all low-level conversion operations in a single class to make it comfy and easy to use.
+Don’t delay!
 Test the conversion between formats!

  - [HTML Converter](/html/net/converting-between-formats/html-converter/) - allows convert an [HTML document](https://apireference.aspose.com/html/net/aspose.html/htmldocument) to {{%PDF%}}, {{%XPS%}}, {{%DOCX%}}, {{%JPG%}}, {{%PNG%}}, {{%BMP%}}, {{%TIFF%}}, {{%GIF%}}, {{%MD%}}, and {{%MHTML %}}.
  - [SVG Converter](/html/net/converting-between-formats/svg-converter/)  - You find information on how to convert {{%SVG %}} to {{%PDF%}}, {{%XPS%}}, {{%DOCX%}}, {{%JPG%}}, {{%PNG%}}, {{%BMP%}}, {{%TIFF%}}, and {{%GIF%}} formats.